desmondchoon/Phoenix/README.md

 - Centralized templating.
 - Services extension for controller logics.
 - Multi database connections.
-- Security built-in for authentication and access roles.
-Security authentication are none-session tokenization to improve efficiency.

 ## Installation
 Installation is done with Composer.
 Simply use the line below: